PatCH0816/caption-driven-xai/doc/source/80_conclusion.md

 - Segment the image before identifying concepts in different locations with non-linear boundaries.
 - Find a better loss function than the symetric cross entropy loss function to use the whole space of concepts, not just a fraction of the unit sphere.
 Due to the resulting larger space between concepts, the danger of running into numerical problems is reduced.
 - Define the concepts a standalone model should focus on using captions.
 Treat the cosine similarities as the loss function value for a minimization problem, which trains the standalone model using the set of captions.
+- Try to improve the activation matching process by introducing a threshold hyperparameter to obtain binarized activation maps, which can be compared and matched using an intersection over union score as in network dissection.

 ## Outlook
 <!-- The greatest deception men suffer is from their own opinions.
 Leonardo da Vinci -->